What Causes A Receding Hair Line in Men

 Genetics and Hereditary Factors

 It’s well known that genes play a role in your receding hairline.
 The androgen receptor (AR) gene found on your X chromosome inherited from your mother is the culprit in blaming male pattern baldness on your mother.
 Androgens are male sex hormones and the AR gene determines your sensitivity to them.
-Men with this gene have twice the risk of losing their hair than men without it.3
+Men with this gene have around twice the risk of losing their hair than men without it.

 Hormonal Changes